Reviews You Can Rely On

 Credit: Amber King

-Screw-top options, like favorites, the Gregory 3D Hydro and CamelBak Crux Reservoir, can easily be filled in a sink or natural water source because the opening is oriented upwards.
-The Gregory 3D Hydro uses a handle that spans the length of the body, adding rigidity to the bladder and making it easy to hold under a water source, even once it starts to fill up with water.
+Screw-top options, such as the Gregory 3D Hydro and CamelBak Crux Reservoir, can easily be filled in a sink or natural water source because the opening is oriented upwards.
+The Gregory 3D Hydro features a handle that spans the entire length of the body, providing rigidity to the bladder and making it easy to hold under a water source, even as it fills with water.
 It works extremely well and is a feature we love on this product.
-The CamelBak Crux Reservoir has a much larger handle and opening but is harder to hold once the reservoir is filled up because the body of the bladder falls vertically and doesn't stay horizontal.
+The CamelBak Crux Reservoir features a significantly larger handle and opening.
+Still, it is more challenging to hold once the reservoir is filled, as the body of the bladder falls vertically and doesn't remain horizontal.

 hydration bladder - nolan is psyched on hydration. with just one hand, you can fill the...